narical/Simplicity/README.md

 As opposed to other lootfilters, consisting of 1000-2000 lines of code, it has only ~100 lines (not including comments), and it's very easy to understand and modify.
 It can be enabled right from the level 1.

+At levels 1-4 filter shows everything, from level 5 it hides inferior items, from level 10 it begins to hide more and more items, considered useless, based on certain character level threshholds.

 ### Goals
 * clear almost useless trash
 * keep game experience as vanilla as possible